 further information regarding cultural events, special activities,

-lodging and dining possibilities, as well as histories of the
+lodging and dining possibilities as well as histories of the region,

-Lexington is the 13th of more than 30 partners working directly
+Hardin County, Iowa is the 12th of more than 30 organizations

-with the National Register of Historic Places to create travel
+working directly with the National Register of Historic Places to

-itineraries.
-Additional itineraries will debut online in the future.
+create travel itineraries.
+Additional itineraries will debut online

-The National Register of Historic Places and the Kentucky Department
+in the future.
+The National Register of Historic Places, Hardin

-of Travel hope you enjoy this virtual travel itinerary of the
+National Heritage Area hope you enjoy this virtual travel itinerary

-city's historic places.
-If you have comments or questions please
+of Hardin County's historic places.
+If you have comments or questions

 located at the bottom of each page.